weiran-zsd/eslint-plugin-node/docs/rules/no-missing-import.md

 #### resolvePaths

+This can also be configured as a shared setting [`settings.resolvePaths`](../shared-settings.md#resolvepaths)

 Adds additional paths to try for when resolving imports.
 If a path is relative, it will be resolved from CWD.

 Default is `[]`

 #### typescriptExtensionMap

+This can also be configured as a shared setting [`settings.typescriptExtensionMap`](../shared-settings.md#typescriptextensionmap)

 Adds the ability to change the extension mapping when converting between typescript and javascript